Kevin O'Connell · Product Designer

 "The Tower needs masonry texture.
 Stone courses, arrow-slit windows, crenellations.
 It needs to feel like a medieval tower being struck by lightning."

 The model learned my shorthand quickly.
-By the third session I was saying things like "same limb approach as the Chariot" and getting correct results.
+By the third session I was saying things like "same limb approach as the Chariot" and getting good results.

-An early problem was the Hebrew letters.
+An early problem was the rendering of the Hebrew letters.
 Canvas rendering defaults to system fonts, and Hebrew characters were either missing, malformed, or displaying as fallback boxes depending on the browser.
 The fix was to explicitly load the Noto Serif Hebrew font and specify it in the canvas drawing call for each badge.
 Each major arcana card carries two corner badges: the Hebrew letter and the astrological symbol corresponding to that card's Kabbalistic attribution.
-I added a popover tooltip on hover giving a definition of each — wanting to understand the symbols myself as much as to surface them for others.
+I added a popover tooltip on hover giving a definition of each — wanting to provide an affordance to learn the meaning of the symbol at a glance, using progressive disclosure.

 The Thoth deck has a precise color system derived from Liber 777 — Crowley's table of Kabbalistic correspondences.
 Queen Scale colors govern the major arcana.
 Suit elements govern the minor.
 These are not aesthetic choices; they are part of the system's meaning.

 Initially the colors were wrong — the cards read as generic rather than symbolically correct.
 I directed that the precise color system from Liber 777 be applied to each card individually.
-The Fool's card is bright pale yellow — the color of Air.
+The Fool is bright pale yellow — the color of Air.
 The High Priestess is silver-blue — the color of the Moon.
-Death is a specific blue-green — not because it is morbid, but because its Scorpio attribution demands it.
+Death is a specific blue-green, and so on.

-I came to the Thoth deck as a newcomer, not an expert.
-Rather than bringing pre-existing mastery of the symbolic systems, I worked with Claude to understand and correctly apply them — cross-referencing attributions, verifying color correspondences, ensuring the iconography was accurate to the tradition.
-The AI became a research partner as much as a production tool.
-The process has enabled me to learn not only about AI, but also tarot, and the systems embedded in the Thoth deck.
+Rather than bringing pre-existing expertise in the symbolic systems, I worked with Claude to understand and correctly apply them — cross-referencing attributions, verifying color correspondences, ensuring the iconography was accurate to the tradition.
+AI became a research tool, as well as a tool for creation.
+The process has enabled me to learn not only about AI, but also the systems embedded in the Thoth deck.

 The "Draw Cards" feature pulls three random cards from the sphere using eccentric arc animations — flyers that launch from the sphere's surface, follow unpredictable cubic bezier paths, and land in a three-card spread overlay.
-The spread generates an AI reading via a Val Town proxy connected to Claude Haiku.
-Val Town is a lightweight cloud platform for running small server-side functions — it acts as a secure intermediary between the browser and the Anthropic API, keeping the API key out of the page source.
-Claude Haiku is Anthropic's fastest, most compact model, well suited to short generative tasks where speed and low latency matter.
+The spread generates an AI reading via a secure server-side proxy connected to Claude Haiku, Anthropic's fastest and most compact model.

-The card animations didn't start that way.
-The first versions were linear — cards flew in perfectly straight lines at constant speed, which looked mechanical and lifeless.
-I iteratively directed Claude to introduce easing and to route the cards along eccentric paths, curving away from the direct route before landing.
+At first versions were linear.
+The cards flew in straight lines at constant speed.
+This looked mechanical and lifeless.
+I iteratively directed Claude to introduce easing and have the cards follow unpredictable paths.
 The result is that each card follows a different unpredictable arc, as though being swept by an unseen current before settling into place.

 The reading prompt was refined over multiple iterations.
 The final version: